FengJunJie1/fcpn/README.md

 ## Download and Get Started.
 Operating environment:
 <br>
 The software is developed with C++ and QT in the Windows operational systems.
-We only offer the Windows, Linux, and macOS(beta) verions.
+We offer the Windows, Linux, and macOS(beta) versions.
 <br>
 **************************
 Download: